Caddonix/IntuBlock/README.md

 Concept | Description
 --- | ---
 SHA256 Encryption | Generation of SHA256 hash for input data.
 Block | Changes in hash value on user input.
-Mining to find suitable Nonce.
+Mining for suitable Nonce.
-Blockchain | Implementation of all basic functionalities in Blockchain
+Blockchain | Implementation of all basic functionalities in Blockchain.

 ## Technology Stack: